 Examples of workshop topics include: using the library research databases, avoiding plagiarism, evaluating websites, citation style formats, Google Drive & Microsoft Apps for college work, etc.

 Brian Young – x3376

-Vivian Arenas-Vellanoweth, Gabriel Beeler, Karen Bourgaize, Trish Garcia, Bruce Guter, Carolyn Oldham, Gina Singh
+Vivian Arenas-Vellanoweth, Gabriel Beeler, Karen Bourgaize, Maria Cruz, Trish Garcia, Bruce Guter, Lawrence Mak, Carolyn Oldham, Summer Peng, Gina Singh